 Matt Fowles is the man behind the Australian wine called Ladies Who Shoot Their Lunch.
-In the video chat below, he discussed how to pair wines, including his shiraz and cabernet, with game and wild meats, especially those you hunt yourself as he does.
+In the video chat below, he discussed how to pair wine with game meat, especially those you hunt yourself as he does.

 When did you develop your passion for hunting?

 How is the taste of game and wild meat different from commercially raised meat?
 How does that affect the wine you pair with it?

 How did you come up with the name Ladies Who Shoot Their Lunch?

 Ladies Who Shoot Their Lunch Plunkett Fowles Shiraz 2009, Strathbogie Ranges, Victoria, Australia: Smoky big time and savoury and meaty.
 This is a great aside from the hilarious name.
 Long finish leaves you wanting more.
 Let’s go shoot something!
 Drink: 2012-2016.
 243592 14% D 750 mL $35.95 Score: 92/100.

 Plunkett Fowles Stone Dwellers Cabernet Sauvignon 2009, Strathbogie Ranges, Australia: Cool mint and lusciously rich and ripe blackberries on the nose.
 Full-bodied, smooth and supple with a long, smoky finish.
 Very complex and satisfying.
 Pair with: BBQ steak, venision, pork tenderloin with a seasoned salt rub.
 Drink: 2012-2019.
 212761 14.50% D 750 mL $19.95 Score: 91/100.